This information is intended for use by health professionals

 • Severe renal impairment.

-Aspirin 75 mg tablets is not suitable for use as an anti-inflammatory/ analgesic/ antipyretic.
+Aspirin 75 mg tablet is not suitable for use as an anti-inflammatory/ analgesic/ antipyretic.

-Caution should be exercised in patients with allergic disease, impairment of hepatic or renal function (avoid if severe) and dehydration, since the use of NSAIDs may result in deterioration of renal function.
+Patients should report any unusual bleeding symptoms to their physician.
+If gastrointestinal bleeding or ulceration occurs the treatment should be withdrawn.
+Acetylsalicylic acid should be used with caution in patients with moderately impaired renal or hepatic function (contraindicated if severe), or in patients who are dehydrated, since the use of NSAIDs may result in deterioration of renal function.
 Liver function tests should be performed regularly in patients presenting slight or moderate hepatic insufficiency.

-Aspirin may also precipitate bronchospasm or induce attacks of asthma in susceptible subjects or promote other hypersensitivity reactions.
+Aspirin may promote bronchospasm and asthma attack or other hypersensitivity reactions.
 Risk factors are existing asthma, hay fever, nasal polyps or chronic respiratory diseases.
 The same applies for patients who also show allergic reaction to other substances (e.g. with skin reactions, itching or urticaria).

 Serious skin reactions, including Steven-Johnsons syndrome, have rarely been reported in association with the use of acetylsalicylic acid (see section 4.8).
 Aspirin Tablets should be discontinued at the first appearance of skin rash, mucosal lesions, or any other sign of hypersensitivity.

-The elderly may be more susceptible to the toxic effects of salicylates.
-Continuous prolonged use of aspirin should be avoided in the elderly because of the risk of gastrointestinal bleeding and perforation which may be fatal (see section 4.2).
+Elderly patients are particularly susceptible to the adverse effects of NSAIDs, including acetylsalicylic acid especially gastrointestinal bleeding and perforation which may be fatal (see section 4.2).
 Where prolonged therapy is required, patients should be reviewed regularly.

 Caution should be advised in patients receiving concomitant medications which could increase the risk of ulceration, such as oral corticosteroids, selective serotonin-reuptake inhibitors and deferasirox (see section 4.5).